Syzco/os-concepts-xv6/ReadMe.md

+# Description
+This project has been developed alongside the Operating Systems Concepts course.

 # To Start Working
 - Clone this repository via command line or github.
 - It should allow you to directly commit to the project once you start working.